MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/ai-foundry/01-azure-search.md

     flask run
     ```

-1. In the message that is displayed when the app starts successfully, follow the link to the running web application (*http://localhost:5000/* or *http://127.0.0.1:5000/*) to open the Margies Travel site in a web browser.
+1. In the cloud shell toolbar, select **Web preview** and open and browse port **5000** to open the Margies Travel site in a web browser.
 1. In the Margie's Travel website, enter **London hotel** into the search box and click **Search**.
 1. Review the search results.
 They include the file name (with a hyperlink to the file URL), an extract of the file content with the search terms (*London* and *hotel*) emphasized, and other attributes of the file from the index fields.
 1. Observe that the results page includes some user interface elements that enable you to refine the results.
 These include: